KillStr3aK/infopanel/README.md

 # infopanel
-Shows an infopanel for the last alive T player (good for jailbreak servers)
+Shows an infopanel for the last alive T player (ideal for jailbreak servers)